Jamie has wide experience of claims arising out of surgical errors.

 Re P (2017)

-Accessory nerve palsy caused during cervical lymph node excision, settled at a roundtable settlement conference for GBP 275,000.
+Accessory nerve palsy caused during cervical lymph node excision, settled at a roundtable settlement conference for 275,000.

 Re M (2016)

-Negligent abdominal surgery leading to compartment syndrome in both legs, settled at a roundtable settlement conference for GBP 625,000.
+Negligent abdominal surgery leading to compartment syndrome in both legs, settled at a roundtable settlement conference for 625,000.

 Re G (2016)